Why Do I Need To Know How To Breath When Singing?

 The Diaphragm supports the lungs and other related muscles when you sneeze, or else you’d be sneezing out your insides.
 The same is true when you are coughing and, more importantly, singing, and even doing simple breathing exercises for singing!

 That tightening motion of your Diaphragm is what you need to be apple to support the sound of your voice when you are singing.
+Your job as a singer is to delay (as much as possible) the return of the diaphragm to it’s normal position.

 So when someone wants you to project a good sound, and they say “give it some support,” you now have a physical feeling of what that support feels like!